 Electrical: A twenty pin EDAC 516 (manufacture number 516-020-000-301) will be used to interface with HASP system power and analog downlink channels.
-Power is supplied as +30 VDC with a maximum current draw for small payload limited to 0.5 amps, and for large payloads to 2.5 amps at all times.
-(Note that the power supply to your payload is fused and exceeding the current limit stated above for any length of time could result in a blown fuse.
-Blowing your HASP power supply fuse at any time may result in your payload being disqualified for flight.)
+Power is supplied as +30 VDC with a maximum current draw for small payloads limited to 0.5 amps, and for large payloads to 2.5 amps at all times (Note that if the power supply to your payload is fused and exceeding the current limit stated above for any length of time, it could result in a blown fuse.
+Blowing your HASP power supply fuse at any time may result in your payload being disqualified for flight.).
 It will be the responsibility of the payload to convert internally the +30 VDC to whatever voltages are required.
 In addition, two 0 to 5 VDC analog channels will be accessible through the EDAC 516 connector.
 These channels are digitized and transmitted by the Mini-SIP systems every minute to provide real-time monitoring of two key payload parameters.
 Discrete commands are transmitted to and routed through the ballooncraft via highly reliable systems and are generally used to control critical, basic functions.
 Every payload will already have one pair of discrete commands assigned to turn on and off the payload power.
+Small payload seats (1, 2, and 5) have access to two (2) additional discrete command lines.
+Small seat applicants requesting additional discrete lines must indicate this in the application and specify the payload seat they are requesting.
+All large payload seats have access to up to an additional four (4) discrete lines.